Area of Law: Immigration Law

 Here are the main pathways business people wishing to immigrate to Canada should consider:

-• Key criteria: ownership of at least 51% of a Canadian business; the business must generate clear economic, cultural or social benefit to Canada; funds to sustain operations; the applicant must be actively involved.
+- Key criteria: ownership of at least 51% of a Canadian business; the business must generate clear economic, cultural or social benefit to Canada (as of February 2026, standards for “significant benefit” have been clarified and strengthened); funds to sustain operations; active involvement required.

-• There is no direct permanent-residence (PR) guarantee under this permit alone.
-Applicants often transition to PR via a provincial nominee program (PNP/entrepreneur stream) or other federal PR option.
+- There is no direct permanent-residence (PR) guarantee under this permit alone.
+Applicants typically transition to PR via a Provincial Nominee Program (PNP) after 12-24 months of operating the business, or through other economic immigration streams.

 2. Provincial Nominee Programs (PNPs) – Entrepreneur / Business Owner Streams

-Many Canadian provinces now offer dedicated entrepreneur-immigration streams under their PNPs, each with its own specific criteria, investment requirements, and application process.
-Examples include the Ontario Entrepreneur Stream, British Columbia Entrepreneur Immigration, and the Manitoba Business Investor Stream.
+Many Canadian provinces now offer dedicated entrepreneur-immigration streams under their PNPs, each with specific criteria, investment requirements, and application processes.
+These are currently the primary pathway for business immigration in Canada.
+Examples include:

-This is for executives, managers, or specialized workers who are being transferred from a foreign branch of a multinational company to a Canadian one.
-They are LMIA-exempt (meaning no Labour Market Impact Assessment is required), need a qualifying connection between the Canadian and foreign companies, and can be a stepping stone to permanent residence through Express Entry or PNP.
+This pathway is for executives, managers, or specialized workers transferred from a foreign branch of a multinational company to a Canadian one.
+They are LMIA-exempt (no Labour Market Impact Assessment required), must have a qualifying connection between the Canadian and foreign companies, and can transition to permanent residence through Express Entry or PNP after accumulating Canadian work experience.

 4. Owner-Operator LMIA Pathway